Interpretable Neural Networks with Frank-Wolfe: Sparse Relevance Maps and Relevance Orderings: Interpretable Neural Networks

 where $S_n$ denotes the set of $(n\times n)$ permutation matrices and $\bfp_k = \sum_{j=1}^{k} \bfe_j$ is the vector of $k$-ones and $(n-k)$-zeros.
 Hence, $D(\bfPi\bfp_k)$ corresponds to the distortion of fixing the $k$ most relevant features (according to $\bfPi$) and the objective aims at minimizing the average distortion across all rates $k\in[n-1]$ simultaneously.
 We relax this combinatorial problem ($S_n$ is discrete) to

-where $S_n$ is replaced with its convex hull, i.e., the Birkhoff polytope $B_n = \conv(S_n)$ of doubly stochastic $(n\times n)$ matrices.
+where $S_n$ is replaced with its convex hull, i.e., the Birkhoff polytope $B_n = \conv(S_n)$ of doubly stochastic $(n\times n)$-matrices.
 This can be solved with a (batched) stochastic version of the Frank-Wolfe algorithm \autocite{hazan2016sfw} or as before with non-stochastic versions of Frank-Wolfe if $n$ is small enough so that evaluating the complete sum in \eqref{eq:ord_rde} is not too expensive.
+There is no exact projection method specific to the Birkhoff polytope, see Appendix~\ref{apx:technical}, hence we do not consider PGD for solving \eqref{eq:ord_rde}.

 A solution to \eqref{eq:ord_rde} can be seen as a greedy-approximation to \eqref{eq:rc_rde} across all rates $k\in[n-1]$ simultaneously in the following sense: a solution $\bfPi^\text{opt}$ is a convex combination of permutation matrices (the vertices of $B_n$).
 It can be used to obtain mappings for specific rates via $\bfPi^\text{opt}\bfp_k$, which we interpret as a convex combination of the respective $k$ most relevant components according to each permutation contributing to a convex decomposition of $\bfPi^\text{opt}$.
 From now on we refer to $\bfPi^\text{opt}\bfp_k$ with $k\in[n-1]$ as the single-rate mappings associated to $\bfPi^\text{opt}$.